wavesplatform/Waves/Assetsspecification.md

 In order to make assets useful they have to be exchanged for one another, with the exchange procedure facilitated by the blockchain settlement.
 WAVES uses an approach that does not put unnecessary data on to the blockchain, instead using the blockchain for settlement, not order matching operations.
 Order matching is carried out by centralized nodes, after the orders have been matched the matching service creates a swap transaction and sends it to the both counterparties of the exchange operation for signing.

-### Placing an exchange order
+### Placing an exchange order (Limit order)

-Order (SpendAddress, SpendTokenID, ReceiveTokenID, price, amount, Signature)
+Order (SpendAddress, MatcherAddress, SpendTokenID, ReceiveTokenID, price, amount, MaxTimestamp,MatcherFee, Signature)

-SpendAddress: Waves address - order sender address in WAVES address format
+SpendAddress: Waves address - order sender address in WAVES address format.
+The assets will be spent and sent from/to this address.
+The matcher checks if the address has a sufficient asset balance
+MatcherAddress:  matched orders should be signed by this address
 SpendTokenID: Array[Byte] - ID of the token to be spent
 ReceiveTokenID: Array[Byte] - ID of the token to be received
-Price: Int - how much of the asset to be spent should be paid for the the asset to be received multiplied to 10^8.
+Price: Int -how much of the asset to be spent should be paid for the the asset to be received multiplied to 10^8.
 Amount: Long - amount of the asset to be received.
+MaxTimeStamp - Maximum TimeStamp until which the order is valid
 Signature: Array[Byte] -  cryptographic authorisation of the transaction.
 All transactions have to be signed in order to authenticate the node.

-Order API call is not finalized on the blockchain.
-In order to be able to control the orders Order API call has to return OrderID, which is stored by the client.
-OrderID is constructed as a hash of Order transaction.
+It is considered to be the Order Id.
+MatcherFee: Long - Matcher charges a fee for the order matching process.
+It should be bigger than the fee for asset swap, so Macher can do partial order matching
+Matcher responds with a signed confirmation of order acceptance, and begins the matching process.
+In case if some order parameers are wrong Matcher returns an error message

 ### Cancelling an exchange order